jbrinkman/apiweaver/README.md

 ## Usage

 > **Note**: ApiWeaver is currently in active development.
-The command-line interface is not yet implemented.
-The current implementation provides core HTTP fetching capabilities and data models.
+The command-line interface has been implemented but the main workflow orchestration is still in progress.

-### Planned Usage (Coming Soon)
+### Command-Line Interface

 ```bash
 java -jar target/apiweaver.jar [OPTIONS] <URL>